 An animal model of pheochromocytoma and cell culture studies

-The lack of sensitive animal models of pheochromocytoma has hindered the study of this tumor and in vivo evaluation of antitumor agents.
-Recently, we generated two sensitive luciferase models using bioluminescent pheochromocytoma cells: an experimental metastasis model to monitor tumor spreading and a subcutaneous model to monitor tumor growth and spontaneous metastasis.
-The models offer a platform for sensitive, non-invasive, and real-time monitoring of PHEO primary growth and metastatic burden to follow the course of tumor progression and for testing relevant antitumor treatments in metastatic pheochromocytoma.
+The lack of sensitive animal models of PHEO has hindered the study of this tumor and in vivo evaluation of antitumor agents.
+Recently, we generated two sensitive luciferase models using bioluminescent PHEO cells: an experimental metastasis model to monitor tumor spreading; and a subcutaneous model to monitor tumor growth and spontaneous metastasis.
+The models offer a platform for sensitive, non-invasive, and real-time monitoring of PHEO primary growth and metastatic burden to follow the course of tumor progression and for testing relevant antitumor treatments in metastatic PHEO.
 Currently, we are testing several new drugs in our laboratory on this animal model.

 - Jochmanova I, Yang C, Zhuang Z, Pacak K. Hypoxia-inducible factor signaling in pheochromocytoma: turning the rudder in the right direction.
 J Natl Cancer Inst 2013;105:1270-1283.

 - Pacak K, Jochmanova I, Prodanov T, Yang C, Merino MJ, Fojo T, Prchal JT, Tischler AS, Lechan RM, Zhuang Z. New syndrome of paraganglioma and somatostatinoma associated with polycythemia.
 J Clin Oncol 2013;31:1690-1698.